René Barbier Is Letting the Grapes Speak and We’re Listening

 “Every wine has to have a reason to exist,” he said.
 “Otherwise, why make it?”

-Nelin 2022, Clos Mogador, Priora ($60).
-A vibrant and refreshing white blend of eight varieties.
-Shows great acidity and minerality, with layered notes of fruit and subtle yeast that give it a complexity reminiscent of Champagne.
-Fresh, flavorful, and remarkably drinkable—a standout white from a region where they’re rare.
+Nelin 2022, Clos Mogador, Priora ($77).
+A vibrant and refreshing white blend of eight varieties (Garnacha Blanca, Macabeo, Pansal, Picapoll Blanc and more).
+Showing great acidity and minerality, layered with notes of fruit and subtle yeast that give it a complexity reminiscent of Champagne.
+Fresh, flavorful, and remarkably drinkable—a standout white from a region where white wines are rare.
+I LOVE this wine!

-Gratallops Vi de Vila Rosat 2022, Clos Mogador, Priorat. ($60).
-A structured rosé that balances freshness with depth.
-Able to complement earthy flavors, as it was a great pairing with roasted beets with ginger and orange.
+Gratallops Vi de Vila Rosat 2022, Clos Mogador, Priorat. ($64).
+60% Grenache, 20% Carignan, 20% Macabeo.
+A structured rosé that balances freshness and fruitiness with depth.
+Able to complement earthy flavors, and was a great pairing with roasted beets with ginger and orange.
+Delicious!

-Venus La Universal, Montsant 2021 ($40).
+Venus La Universal, Montsant 2021 ($79).
+60% Grenache, 40% Carignan.
 A lighter-hued red offering youthful freshness and tangy acidity.
-Medium-bodied with medium to low tannins; vibrant and approachable in its youth.
+Medium-bodied with medium to low tannins; vibrant and complex, yet approachable in its youth.
+A juicy wine, created to be paired with food, especially Mediterranean cuisine like lentil or chickpea salad, hummus, gyros, and lamb kebabs.

-Dido La Universal, Montsant 2022.
-A fresh and juicy red blend dominated by Garnacha, complemented by Syrah, Merlot, and Cabernet Sauvignon.
+Dido La Universal, Montsant 2022 ($30).
+70% Grenache, 20% Syrah, 10% Carignan/Merlot/Cabernet Sauvignon.
+A fresh and juicy red blend.
 Aromas of red fruit, mandarin peel, mountain herbs, and floral notes lead to a seductive, juicy palate with fine tannins.

-Clos Mogador, Priorat 2022 ($120).
+Clos Mogador, Priorat 2022 ($110).
+45% Garnacha, 29% Carignan, 16% Syrah, 10% Cabernet Sauvignon.
 A rich and inviting red with fruity and smoky aromas.
-On the palate, it offers saline notes, richness, and medium tannins, creating a balanced and flavorful experience.
+On the palate, you’ll find saline notes, richness, medium tannins, and notes of bay leaf, cloves, juniper, and Madagascar pepper.
+A balanced and flavorful experience.
+A Wine Chef favorite Spanish red, for sure!

-Espectacle de Montsant 2022 ($120).
+Espectacle de Montsant 2022 ($158).
 A single-vineyard Priorat wine from century-old Garnacha vines grown on a dramatic amphitheater-shaped hillside in Montsant.
 “This one is always special,” says Barbier.
 “It’s pure emotion.
 It’s called ‘Espectacle’ because the vineyard looks like a stage,” he explained.
 “And the wine—it performs.”
-This big, rich wine is currently exhibiting youthful characteristics, it is expected to evolve and develop greater complexity with time.
+This big, rich wine, full of floral (roses, orange blossom) and fruity (cherries and plums) notes, is currently exhibiting youthful characteristics; it is expected to evolve and develop greater complexity with time.

 Espectacle de Montsant 2022